Antro97/Mudkip-ERR-Tweaks/README.md

 Scabbards of katanas and straight swords on your back, instead of by your side.

 ### Installation
-Navigate to the "ERR\mod" folder, where you will find a file named "regulation.bin": replace it.
+Extract the archive in the ERR folder, replace the file when asked to.
-- The .csv files are not needed.
+- The .csv files are not needed, they are just for merging if you need to.

 ### _Changed values_
 Check the provided .csv files for katanas and straight swords.